-Hospitals not submitting either quality data or not meaningful use users of electronic health records (EHRs) in fiscal 2014 are subject to a three-quarter reduction in the initial market basket increase of 2.4%.
-If a hospital is subject to both reductions, they will start with a market basket rate of 0.6 percent, and will receive an update of negative 0.9 percent.
-The Medical Center has submitted quality measures and under the final CMS rule released October 6, 2015, will have the opportunity to meet Stage 2 meaningful user requirements for a 90 day period between October 1, 2015 and December 31, 2015.
-If all meaningful use requirements are not met, the estimated reimbursement impact associated with the federal fiscal year 2016 IPPS final rule will be a reduction of \$235,000.
+Hospitals not submitting quality data and not meaningful use users of electronic health records (EHRs) in fiscal year 2015 are subject to a full reduction in the initial market basket increase of 2.7%.
+If a hospital is subject to both reductions, they will start with a market basket rate of 0.0%, and will receive an update of negative 1.75%.
+The Medical Center has submitted quality measures and is considered a meaningful use user for fiscal year 2015; therefore, there will be no negative impact on the Medical Center's reimbursement for these two factors.